Skip to content

 For consistency, we recommend prefixing all Auth.js environment variables with AUTH_.
 This way we can better autodetect them, and they can also be distinguished from other environment variables more easily.

 Auth.js libraries require you to set an AUTH_SECRET environment variable.
 This is used to encrypt cookies and tokens.
-It should be a random string of at least 32 characters.
-On Unix based systems you can use this command:
+It should be a cryptographically secure random string of at least 32 characters:

 npm exec auth secret